 This is where I must admit my propensity for safety is bothered.
 Maybe some of it stems from those times when as a kid my dad made his own roads in the woods – and we got stuck- more than once.

 We found some forest roads that were fun for driving around and seeing the countryside.
-We *nearly* got lost; however, we ran into some locals who were able to direct us how to get back to the main road.
-These roads were very easy as far as not even really needing a Jeep – we even got passed by a Ford Mustang- so you can tell how “difficult” the roads really were not.
+We *nearly* got lost; however, we ran into some locals who were able to direct us on how to get back to the main road.
+These roads were very easy as far as not even really need a Jeep – we even got passed by a Ford Mustang- so you can tell how “difficult” the roads really were not.

 If you decided to hit some off-road trails, a few things to be aware of: